Media Production Grants: Additional Guidelines

 - Lesson plan development for use in schools;

-- Rental or purchase of equipment or software (not to exceed 20% of the total grant request);
+- Rental or purchase of equipment or software (Ohio Humanities recommends these costs do not exceed 20% of the total grant request);

 - Travel, lodging, and per diem expenses for staff, consultants, and advisors (please see Ohio Humanities guidelines for allowable travel rates);

-- Administrative costs directly related to the project, or fiscal agent fees (up to 10% of total Ohio Humanities grant request);
+- Administrative costs directly related to the project, or fiscal agent fees (Ohio Humanities recommends these costs do not exceed 10% of total Ohio Humanities grant request);

 - Public program expenses (e.g., room rental for premiere);